4 Best Phlebotomy Schools in Delaware

 Medical skills are not the only skills that he/she has to possess.

-As a phlebotomist, you need to be aware of the rules and follow them, you need to act professionally with your patients and what is also important is that you should possess some managerial skills as you are supposed to handle patient records correctly.
+As a phlebotomist, you need to be aware of the rules and follow them, you need to act professionally with your patients, and it is also important that you possess some managerial skills, as you are supposed to handle patient records correctly.

 National Certifying Organizations For Phlebotomists